cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 Name | Description
 ---- | -----------
-`INHERITED_ANNOTATIONS` | list of annotation names that, when defined in a `Cluster` metadata, will be inherited by all the generated resources, including pods
-`INHERITED_LABELS` | list of label names that, when defined in a `Cluster` metadata, will be inherited by all the generated resources, including pods
-`PULL_SECRET_NAME` | name of an additional pull secret to be defined in the operator's namespace and to be used to download images
-`ENABLE_AZURE_PVC_UPDATES` | Enables to delete Postgres pod if its PVC is stuck in Resizing condition.
-This feature is mainly for the Azure environment (default `false`)
-`ENABLE_INSTANCE_MANAGER_INPLACE_UPDATES` | when set to `true`, enables in-place updates of the instance manager after an update of the operator, avoiding rolling updates of the cluster (default `false`)
-`MONITORING_QUERIES_CONFIGMAP` | The name of a ConfigMap in the operator's namespace with a set of default queries (to be specified under the key `queries`) to be applied to all created Clusters
-`MONITORING_QUERIES_SECRET` | The name of a Secret in the operator's namespace with a set of default queries (to be specified under the key `queries`) to be applied to all created Clusters
 `CERTIFICATE_DURATION` | Determines the lifetime of the generated certificates in days.
 Default is 90.
+`CLUSTERS_ROLLOUT_DELAY` | The duration (in seconds) to wait between the rollouts of different clusters during an operator upgrade.
+This setting controls the timing of upgrades across clusters, spreading them out to reduce system impact.
+The default value is `0` which means no delay between PostgreSQL cluster upgrades.
+`CREATE_ANY_SERVICE` | When set to `true`, will create `-any` service for the cluster.
+Default is `false` `ENABLE_AZURE_PVC_UPDATES` | Enables to delete Postgres pod if its PVC is stuck in Resizing condition.
+This feature is mainly for the Azure environment (default `false`)
+`ENABLE_INSTANCE_MANAGER_INPLACE_UPDATES` | When set to `true`, enables in-place updates of the instance manager after an update of the operator, avoiding rolling updates of the cluster (default `false`)
 `EXPIRING_CHECK_THRESHOLD` | Determines the threshold, in days, for identifying a certificate as expiring.
 Default is 7.
-`CREATE_ANY_SERVICE` | when set to `true`, will create `-any` service for the cluster.
-Default is `false` `INCLUDE_PLUGINS` | A comma-separated list of plugins to be always included in the Cluster's reconciliation.
+`INCLUDE_PLUGINS` | A comma-separated list of plugins to be always included in the Cluster's reconciliation.
+`INHERITED_ANNOTATIONS` | List of annotation names that, when defined in a `Cluster` metadata, will be inherited by all the generated resources, including pods
+`INHERITED_LABELS` | List of label names that, when defined in a `Cluster` metadata, will be inherited by all the generated resources, including pods
+`INSTANCES_ROLLOUT_DELAY` | The duration (in seconds) to wait between rollouts of individual PostgreSQL instances within the same cluster during an operator upgrade.
+The default value is `0`, meaning no delay between upgrades of instances in the same PostgreSQL cluster.
+`MONITORING_QUERIES_CONFIGMAP` | The name of a ConfigMap in the operator's namespace with a set of default queries (to be specified under the key `queries`) to be applied to all created Clusters
+`MONITORING_QUERIES_SECRET` | The name of a Secret in the operator's namespace with a set of default queries (to be specified under the key `queries`) to be applied to all created Clusters
+`PULL_SECRET_NAME` | Name of an additional pull secret to be defined in the operator's namespace and to be used to download images

 Values in `INHERITED_ANNOTATIONS` and `INHERITED_LABELS` support path-like wildcards.
 For example, the value `example.com/*` will match both the value `example.com/one` and `example.com/two`.